creativescala/creative-scala/plan.md

     * What if we wanted to make a sequence of boxes coloured with a gradient that starts with a randomly chosen color.
 What do we need to do this?
 (Functions or names)
     * Using Math.random() write a program that evaluates to a blue circle if the random number is < 0.5 and a red square otherwise.
     * Using Math.random() write a program that evaluates to a circle or a square inside a circle.
 (Emphasising that if is an expression.)
+    * *Challenge Exercise* Add an element of randomness to the picture you created in the previous challenge exercise.

 ### The Substitution Model of Evaluation
   * We need to build a mental model of how Scala expressions are evaluated so we can understand what our programs are doing.